plone/Products.LinguaPlone/README.txt

   for fields you want to be the same across translations, and updated in all languages if one of them changes.

-- Uses the notion of Canonical versions, so you can do interesting things with workflow, like invalidate all translations of a document when the master copy has changed.
+- Uses the notion of canonical versions, so you can do interesting things with workflow, like invalidate all translations of a document when the master copy has changed.